Dr Sam Parrett CBE

 Louise Wolsey

-Since joining the organisation in 2015, Louise has worked on mergers, acquisitions, partnerships, sponsorship, and a programme of capital investment.
-Her portfolio over this time has reached across the Group and has encompassed Strategy, Growth, Transformation Projects, Policy and Research, External Affairs, Communications, PR and Marketing, Human Resources, Student Services, Safeguarding and Governance.
+Since joining the organisation in 2015, Louise has worked on mergers, acquisitions, partnerships, and a capital investment programme.
+Her portfolio has spanned the Group and encompassed her current responsibilities as well as human resources, student services, safeguarding, and governance.

-Prior to this, having worked in both Secondary Education and in a Local Authority Advisory and Inspection Service where she completed her Masters in School Improvement, Louise worked in the charity sector for 12 years.
-This experience has given her direct experience and insight to education provision as well as a holistic perspective on wider social issues.
-From 2001, in the charity sector, she covered a range of policy agendas working with government departments and non-departmental bodies to implement national strategies and programmes at regional and local levels.
-Through this journey Louise has developed an agile, adaptive mentality needed to thrive with organisational change in the current environment.
+Before joining the Group, having worked in both Secondary Education and in a Local Authority Advisory and Inspection Service where she completed her Masters in School Improvement, Louise worked in the charity sector for 12 years.
+This experience has given her direct experience and insight into education provision as well as a holistic perspective on wider social issues.
+In 2001, in the charity sector, she covered a range of policy agendas, working with government departments and non-departmental bodies to implement national strategies and programmes at regional and local levels.
+Through this journey, Louise has developed an agile, adaptive mentality that is needed to thrive with organisational change in the current environment.

-Louise has led the design and implementation of the current Group Strategy, embedding the principles of social value within this to be able to articulate and maximize social impact.
-Drawing on her experience of working in the charity sector, including her instrumental role in the establishment of the Dame Kelly Holmes’ Trust in 2008, Louise leads on the social and charitable enterprise work, monitoring and reporting on the Group’s social value and volunteering initiatives.
-From this work Louise and her team have developed award winning national campaigns.
+Louise has led the design and implementation of the current Group Strategy.
+She has embedded the principles of social value within this to be able to articulate and maximize social impact, drawing on her experience of working in the charity sector, including her instrumental role in the establishment of the Dame Kelly Holmes’ Trust in 2008.

 Jennifer Pharo